This article may contain affiliate links. We get paid a small commission from your purchases. More Affiliate Policy

 Too much oxygen in the process

-It is not possible to eliminate oxygen, but you want to keep it below 6-percent.
+It is impossible to eliminate oxygen, but you want to keep it below 6 percent.
 Your effective microorganisms are allergic to oxygen.
-To do their job, you need to keep the bin closed and expel the air from the mix daily.
+You must keep the bin closed and expel the air from the mix daily to do your job.

 I use a potato masher dedicated to the job.
 After adding your food and covering them with a layer of Bokashi Bran, press the mass down for the liquids to drain into the catch-tray and expel the air.